antof286/xtls-vision-rs/README.md

 ## XTLS-VISION-like protocol implementation in Async Rust
 xtls-vision-rs provides `XTlsVisionStream`, encrypted alternative for `TcpStream`.
-It encrypts data and sends it wrapping with TLS header.
+It encrypts data and sends it wrapped with TLS header.
 If it detects that inner data is already TLS, it stops encrypting and wrapping data and sends it as-is, saving resources needed for the encryption.